Trace API Traffic

 Apply the configuration to your cluster:

-kubectl apply -f route-otel.yaml
+kubectl apply -f service-otel.yaml

 Once applied, you should see the opentelemetry

-plugin appears under the corresponding Routes.
+plugin appears under the service plugins.

 Send a few requests to the route: